Tokyo Games: All 68 domestic sponsors agree to new contracts - WHIZ News

 TOKYO (AP) — Tokyo Olympic officials said Thursday they have reached a “basic agreement” with all 68 domestic sponsors to extend their contracts into next year to support the postponed Games.

+Yoshiro Mori, the president of the organizing committee, said at an on-line briefing that the new contributions “will exceed” 22 billion yen, or about $210 million, to patch up holes in the growing budget.
-Japanese domestic sponsors have contributed a record of $3.3 billion to the local operating budget.

-This is at least twice as large as any previous Olympics and is driven by Dentsu Inc,, the giant Japanese advertising company that is also the marketing agent for the Tokyo Games.
+Japanese domestic sponsors had already contributed a record of $3.3 billion to the local operating budget, and the new money pushes the total past $3.5 billion.
+This is at least twice — perhaps three times — as large as any previous Olympics and is driven by Dentsu Inc,, the giant Japanese advertising company that is also the marketing agent for the Tokyo Games.

-Officials did not immediately give financial details nor terms of the extensions during an on-line briefing.
-They said contracts were still being finalized.

-The Japanese newspaper Nikkei reported earlier this month — citing sources close to the matter — that the top 15 so-called “Gold Partners” would contribute an added 1 billion yen each.
-This is about $10 million each.
+Toshiro Muto, the CEO of the organizing committee, said Dentsu had conducted the negotiations.

+“It’s not that we went through negotiations to force the companies to invest,” Muto said.

 Nikkei is also a domestic sponsor along with other dailies including Asahi, Mainichi, Yomiuri and several smaller newspapers.

-Sponsors the like the airline ANA and Japan Airlines, among others struggling during the pandemic, were also reported to be contributing.
+Sponsors like the airline ANA and Japan Airlines are among those struggling during the pandemic, but they are also reported to be contributing.

+Muto acknowledged that not all the contributions involved cash.
+He said some would be “in-kind” in which goods and services are provided in lieu of cash payments.

 Tokyo Olympic organizers announced earlier this week that their new budget, swollen by the postponement and the cost of holding the Olympics during a pandemic, had increased by $2.8 billion, pushing the official cost to $15.4 billion.

-A government audit over the last several years has shown the total is probably closer to $25 billion.
+Government audits over the last several years have shown the total is probably closer to $25 billion.
 All but $6.7 billion is public money.

+The University of Oxford said in a study four months ago that Tokyo is the most expensive Summer Olympics on record.

 Tokyo officials said the Olympics would cost about $7.5 billion when they won the bid in 2013 from the International Olympic Committee.

-Sponsors are being asked to make up some of the financial shortfall.
-However, most of the cost overrun will be met by Japanese government entities.
+Though sponsors are being asked to make up some of the financial shortfall. most of the cost overrun will be met by Japanese government entities.

 The postponed Olympics are to open on July 23, 2021, followed by the Paralympics on Aug.
 24.